GHarding95/Realtime-Dashboard/README.md

 # Realtime Racing Dashboard

-A real-time racing dashboard that displays live timing and results for racing events.
+A real-time racing dashboard that displays live timing and results for racing events - API HAS BEEN DISABLED.

 ## Features